unowiz/sp-dev-fx-extensions/docs/index.md

 # Samples by Extension Type

-Filter the samples by type of extension.
+Filter the samples by type of [client-side extension](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/overview-extensions).

 To learn more about how to use these samples, please refer to our [getting started](./gettingstarted/index.md) section.